J-Bockhofer/succeed2ban-tui/README.md

 1. Does not check for active ssh connections so you might ban yourself

-2. Actions need refactor badly

-3. Refactor for testing

-4. Text wrapping

-5. Bans are not correctly logged in the db
+2. Bans may not be correctly logged in the db

 Works off the default fail2ban log path @ `/var/log/fail2ban.log`